Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Corpus Construction and Data Extraction Pipeline

 \section{Corpus Construction and Data Extraction Pipeline}

+This section describes the implementation of the usage-aware scientometric framework introduced in Section~\ref{sec:nlp_ori_framework} and how it contributes to the scientometric indicators summarized in Table~\ref{tab:impact_dimensions_indicators}.
+Specifically, it details the construction of the literature corpus, acquisition and preprocessing of full-text publications, and the NLP-based information extraction pipeline used to derive the infrastructure-centric scientometric indicators presented later in the paper.
+A reliable assessment of ORI impact requires a corpus that is methodologically well-defined and reproducible.
+Therefore, rather than beginning from arbitrary keyword searches, in this work the corpus is established using the three foundational publications that introduced and subsequently extended the LXCat platform ~\cite{pancheshnyi2012lxcat,pitchford2017lxcat,carbone2021data}.
+These publications have been selected as anchor records because they collectively document the development and evolution of the LXCat platform and provide a consistent basis for constructing the citation corpus.
 The overall methodology follows a multi-stage workflow, as illustrated in figure~\ref{fig:lxcat_datacollection}.
 This workflow is divided into distinct phases.
 In the first phase, three foundational LXCat publications are selected as a reference set~\cite{pancheshnyi2012lxcat, pitchford2017lxcat, carbone2021data}, and the metadata of all citing publications are retrieved from Scopus~\cite{burnham2006scopus, boyle2006scopus}.
 The resulting set is refined by removing duplicates, excluding books/book chapters, and restricting the collection to english language, peer-reviewed publications only.
 In the second phase, full-text PDFs of the filtered records are collected and converted into structured text format to support large scale text mining.
 In the third phase, NLP techniques are applied to extract key information, including chemical entities (to identify gase species studied in LTP research), references to databases and BOLSIG+ solver, and country affiliations (to examine global participation and collaboration patterns).
-Finally, these extracted elements are integrated into a structured dataset, forming the basis for quantitative analyses of species and database usage, methodological trends, and LTP community engagement with LXCat.
+Finally, these extracted elements are integrated into a structured dataset, forming the basis for quantitative analyses of species and database usage, methodological trends, and LTP community's engagement with LXCat.